 docker run command.
 You can safely continue, as this will not affect your Enterprise Agent installation.

-After the installation, you can verify that the Enterprise Agent is running by using the
+After installing the image, you can verify that the Enterprise Agent is running by using the

 docker ps command: